valivarthi007/sunotal_fullstk/docs/index.md

     LAMBDA -->|Delete Photo| S3
 ```

-For detailed specifications, follow the individual guides linked above.
+Refer to the individual documents above to review configuration parameters, environment settings, and code details.